StevenBlack/intl/readme.md

 ```
 OINTL = _SCREEN.oINTL
 oINTL.SetStratrgy( "RightToLeft", "cINTLRightToLeft" )
-An alternate (and more cryptic ) way is to use INTL's SetConfig() metto make INTL invoke the Font strategy of a given class, as follows:
+An alternate (and more cryptic ) way is to use INTL's `SetConfig()` method make INTL invoke the Font strategy of a given class, as follows:
 OINTL = _SCREEN.oINTL<b
 *-- Set bit 2^5 "ON"
 oINTL.SetConfig( BITSET( oINTL.GetConfig(), 5 ))